Abdullahjaffer/cloudflare-all-origins/QUICK-START.md

-# 🚀 Quick Start Guide - AllOrigins Cloudflare Worker
+# 🚀 Quick Start Guide

 Get your AllOrigins API running on Cloudflare Workers in just a few minutes!